-While doctors don't know exactly what causes psoriasis, the condition is thought to be due to the immune system attacking healthy cells and triggering an excess growth of skin cells.
+The exact cause is unknown, but it thought to be due to the immune system attacking healthy cells and triggering an excess growth of skin cells.

-Psoriasis is a chronic condition that can't be cured, only controlled.
-If over-the-counter treatments, lifestyle changes, and prescription drugs don't work, a person may want to try psoriasis injections.
+Psoriasis is a chronic condition that cannot be cured, only controlled.
+If over-the-counter treatments, lifestyle changes, and prescription drugs don't work, injections may help.

-Psoriasis injections aren't usually a first-line treatment for the condition, but they are effective at reducing psoriasis-related plaques.
+These are not usually a first-line treatment for psoriasis, but they are effective at reducing plaques.

 As with all medications, there are side effects that a person must consider before starting to have the injections.